Nashville Kats: The new Kats take the field (2005–2007)

 Nashville finished the 2006 regular season with an 8–8 record; good enough to earn the team a playoff berth.
 The Kats lost in the opening round to the Chicago Rush.

 The Kats finished the 2007 season with a 7–9 record and just missed the playoffs after a Utah Blaze win in the final week of the season.
 On October 10, 2007, after months of speculation, owner Bud Adams decided to shut down operations.
 While ticket sales had been good initially, the team struggled at the box office following its poor performance in the 2005 season (the first season of the revived team).

 The team was not mentioned as a possible addition to the resurrected AFL in 2010, though fans have been clamoring for a return of the Kats in some form to the renamed Bridgestone Arena in Nashville.

 In 2014, a new indoor football team began play at the Nashville Municipal Auditorium as the Nashville Venom in the Professional Indoor Football League, bringing the excitement of professional indoor football back to Music City.
 Although this team won the championship of its league in its initial season as a member, it vanished (along with the league as a whole) after the 2015 season.
 As of 2017 there have been no further attempts to resurrect indoor football in the Nashville market.

+Revival

+An unrelated team bearing the same name began play in the 2024 Arena Football League and joined Arena Football One in 2025.